Static Memory Management

 Also, note that the newly-bound variables in case

 .
-For example, in the above example, the type of ys
+In the code above, for example, the type of ys

 is not list(int)